List of Bakugan

 This article contains a list of the known Bakugan that appear in the Bakugan Battle Brawlers franchise.

 The Bakugan are a group of creatures that come from Vestroia.
 Each of the Bakugan are associated with a different element ranging from Pyrus (the attribute of fire), Subterra (the attribute of earth), Haos (the attribute of light), Darkus (the attribute of darkness), Aquos (the attribute of water), and Ventus (the attribute of wind).

 Battle Brawlers Bakugan

 The following Bakugan are owned by the Battle Brawlers:

 "Drago (Pyrus Dragonoid)"

 The main protagonist of the series (alongside Dan) and also Dan's partner who resembles a dragon.
-Drago is the leader of the Bakugan with strong convictions and morals, and is arguably the most powerful of all the bakugan.
-Together with Dan, they set out to defeat the Doom Beings, and rebuild the Perfect Core of Vestroia.
-He has the ability to radiate intense heat in battle dissolving everything around him.
-He is equipped with high intelligence.
-He is limited in battle mobility, but compensates for it through powerful strikes.
-He is able to infinitely evolve on his own and with every evolution it makes him stronger and it brings him one step closer to the Perfect Core.
+Drago is the leader of the Bakugan with strong convictions and morals, and is arguably the most powerful of all Bakugan.
+Together with Dan, they set out to defeat those who threaten the safety of Humans and Bakugan alike, and restore the world of Vestroia.
+Drago is highly intelligent in battle and has the ability to radiate intense heat, burning away anything around him.
+He is limited in battle mobility, but compensates for it through flight and powerful strikes.
+Being one of the rare few to inherit the Ultimate Warrior Gene, Drago is able to almost infinitely evolve to much stronger forms.
+Despite his maturity, Drago's still quite young for a Bakugan, and displays it through his occasional temper or impatience.